top of page

 Residential Solar Panel Costs in the UK

 In 2025, the average installed cost for residential solar systems in the UK ranges from £3,000 to £25,000, depending on system size and your location.
 The most common 4kW setup costs around £6,500.
 Falling panel prices, driven by improved production efficiency and competition, make solar more accessible than ever.
-However, installation-related costs like labour and permitting have slightly increased.

 Typical Costs for 4kW, 6kW, and 10kW Systems